LucianoBestia/unsafe_features_example/README.md

-# unsafe_features_example
+# "Unsafe Features" example

-When to our Rust project we add a third party dependency, we would like to know if that dependency does something to files in the file system.
+When we add a third party dependency to our Rust project, we would like to know if that dependency does something to files in the file system.
 The compiler should protect us from dependencies that want to read/write files without our knowledge.
 This is a discussion:
 <https://github.com/rust-secure-code/wg/issues/37#issuecomment-644215772>